This Grav Glass Blunt was provided by a friend for the purposes of review. Thanks again! 🙂

 This was a bit tricky to pack in – required some poking because the kief made the bud very sticky & dense.

-Again the burn was very uneven – I watched as the material burned and streaks of cherry and resinous oil made their way down the sides of the material.
+Again the burn was very uneven – watching as the material burned and streaks of cherry and resinous oil made their way down the sides of the material.

 Very cool to watch but not great to smoke.

-Yet another test saw me holding the mouthpiece of the Grav Glass Blunt to the glass stem of my bong.
+In yet another test, the mouthpiece of the Grav Glass Blunt was held to the glass stem of a bong.

 This works incredibly well (albeit somewhat finicky – DO NOT DROP)

-I received one of the fattest bong rips that I’ve had in a long long time from this.
+The Grav Glass Blunt delivered one of the fattest bong rips seen in a long time.

 And it was a great smooth bong rip because you can – if you’re careful – gently push the burning ember up to the tip as you’re taking a haul, basically ensuring that you wont be smoking any side glass resin and always a fresh “top of the bowl” type hit as you chuff.